-Not all bathrooms nowadays have a bath and showers due to space issues and convenience are far more popular.
-However, there's nothing nicer than a long relaxing soak in the bath, so if one have the space they might want to think about buying one.
-There are a few things that one needs to think before purchasing the right bath.
+Not all bathrooms nowadays have both bath and shower, due to space.
+However, there's nothing nicer than a long relaxing soak in the bath, so if you might want to think about buying one.
+There are a few things that one needs to think before purchasing the right one.

 Installed or Free Standing